ecell/ecell4_base/INSTALL.md

 (**Important**) E-Cell4 for Windows needs `HDF5` version **1.8.17**.

 - Install Miniconda for Windows from http://conda.pydata.org/miniconda.html
-- Run the following commands on command prompt
+- Run the following commands on **Anaconda Prompt** (You can run Anaconda Prompt from Windows Start Menu).

     ```shell
     conda uninstall hdf5